 “… when Yeshua heard that, he said, ‘This sickness is not unto death, but for the glory of God… that the Son of God might be glorified.”(John 11:9)

-That the modern State of Israel exists today is no accident or freak of history and it clearly defies a natural explanation.
+That the modern State of Israel exists today is no accident or freak of history, and it defies a natural explanation.

-We believe God carefully placed Israel in the middle of the nations beguiling them like He did with Moses and the burning bush.
-He has drawn the attention of the nations to Israel and they cannot take their eyes off of her.
+We believe God carefully placed Israel in the middle of the nations, beguiling them as He did with Moses and the burning bush, drawing the attention of the nations to Israel, and they cannot take their eyes off of her.

-God knew and intended that Israel’s existence would provoke and pull a rancorous response from the nations who prefer their own way, their own false gods and idols.
-The rancor expressed towards Israel is actually directed at the God who Israel represents.
+God knew and intended that Israel’s existence would provoke and pull a rancorous response from the nations who prefer their way, their false gods and idols.
+The hatred expressed towards Israel is really directed at the God whom Israel represents.

-To us, Israel clearly witnesses to God but that doesn’t mean Israel is Godly.
-When we look at Israel we see the redeeming genius of God at work.
-Beginning with Israel’s astonishing resurrection in 1948, God informed the world that He is doing something amazing in history.
+To us, while Israel testifies to God’s dealings, that doesn’t mean Israel is Godly.
+When we look at Israel, we see the redeeming genius of God at work.
+Beginning with Israel’s astonishing resurrection in 1948, God informed the world that He was doing something amazing in history.

-In the days of the prophet Samuel, Israel longed to be a nation like the other nations… to pursue their own national identity in freedom and autonomy.
-It is a desire that burns in the heart of Israel to this day.
-But Israel will never be a nation like the other nations.
+In the days of the prophet Samuel, Israel longed to be a nation like the other nations… to pursue their national identity in freedom and autonomy.
+It’s a desire that burns in the heart of Israel to this day, and it’s a desire that has consequences.
+The overriding principle is this: Israel will never be a nation like the other nations.

 God said, “…Behold, a people dwelling alone, not counting itself among the nations”.
 (Numbers 23:9)

-No matter what their enemies do and no matter what Israel does in her current state of unbelief, Israel is like the prophet Jonah…
+No matter what their enemies do, what Israel does in her current state of unbelief, or what the Nations do in response, Israel is like the prophet Jonah…